talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var applicationId = 56;  // int |
-            var integrationId = integrationId_example;  // string | Filter results performing an exact matching against the profile integration identifier. (optional) var pageSize = 56;  // int? | The number of items to include in this response.
-When omitted, the maximum value of 1000 will be used. (optional) var skip = 56;  // int? | Skips the given number of items when paging through large result sets. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result will include the total size of the result, across all pages.
-This might decrease performance on large data sets.
-With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
-With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query.  (optional)
+            var applicationId = 56;  // int | The ID of the Application.
+It is displayed in your Talon.One deployment URL. var integrationId = integrationId_example;  // string | Filter results performing an exact matching against the profile integration identifier. (optional) var pageSize = 56;  // int? | The number of items to include in this response.
+When omitted, the maximum value of 1000 will be used. (optional) var skip = 56;  // int? | Skips the given number of items when paging through large result sets. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total size of the result, across all pages.
+This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.  (optional)

             try
             {
                 // List application's customers
-                InlineResponse20011 result = apiInstance.GetApplicationCustomers(applicationId, integrationId, pageSize, skip, withTotalResultSize);
+                InlineResponse20012 result = apiInstance.GetApplicationCustomers(applicationId, integrationId, pageSize, skip, withTotalResultSize);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)